-Successful applicants to the Croft Institute for International Studies will rank near the top of their high school class and have a composite score of 28 or higher on the ACT (or 1250 on the math and critical reading portions of the SAT) and an unweighted high school GPA of 3.50 or higher.
+Successful applicants to the Croft Institute for International Studies will rank near the top of their high school class and have a composite score of 28 or higher on the ACT (the equivalent of 1250 on the math and critical reading portions of the SAT or 1310 or above on the SATR) and an unweighted high school GPA of 3.50 or higher.
 The Croft Institute encourages well rounded students with strong GPA's and students with strong language skills to apply even if their test scores do not quite match the above requirements.

 Because the major in international studies covers a wide range of academic disciplines, including anthropology, business, economics, history, political science, and sociology, we are looking for applicants with a strong background in social studies, English, and mathematics.
 Foreign language is an integral part of the Croft program, and we are particularly interested in students who have taken four or more years of a modern language and those who have traveled outside of the U.S.